MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/adyen-connector.md

 ### Can I re-use my existing payment terminal with the Adyen connector?
 No. Adyen payment terminals are injected with the Adyen software.
 As a result, existing payment terminals that are not pre-configured with Adyen cannot be re-used with the Dynamics 365 Payment Connector for Adyen.

-### Do I need a static IP address for the Adyen Payment Terminal
+### Do I need a static IP address for the Adyen payment terminal?
 Yes.
-The Dynamics 365 for Retail Modern POS requires a know IP address to communicate with the Adyen Payment Terminal.
-Although the IP address of the Adyen Payment Terminal can be changed in the Dynamics 365 for Retail client, there is significant overhead and potential business disruption in trying to keep up with changing IP addresses.
+The Dynamics 365 for Retail Modern POS requires a know IP address to communicate with the Adyen payment terminal.
+Although the IP address of the Adyen payment terminal can be changed in the Dynamics 365 for Retail client, there is significant overhead and potential business disruption in trying to keep up with changing IP addresses.

 ### Can I use my merchant bank?
 Yes.
 Adyen can work with any merchant bank.

-## Troubleshooting Steps
+## Troubleshooting

-### POS Payment Terminals
+### POS payment terminals

-#### General Issues
+#### General issues
-For all general issues you should always consult the Modern POS or IIS Hardware Station Event Logs first.
-These can be found under the nodes in the Windows Event Log:
+For all general issues you should always consult the Modern POS or IIS hardware station event logs first.
+These can be found under the nodes in the Windows event log:
   - **Application and Services Logs > Microsoft > Dynamics > Commerce-ModernPOS**
   - **Application and Services Logs > Microsoft > Dynamics > Commerce-Hardware Station**

-#### Failing Payment Transactions
+#### Failing payment transactions
-When payment transactions fail to process through the Adyen Payment Terminal the corresponding error messages in the Dynamics 365 POS will contain a `PSP Reference` number.
+When payment transactions fail to process through the Adyen payment terminal, the corresponding error messages in the Dynamics 365 POS will contain a `PSP Reference` number.
 Provide this reference number when contacting Adyen support to assist with specific transactions.

 ## Common Issues

-### POS Payment Terminals
+### POS payment terminals

 #### EFT Terminal ID is Not Set
 | Title | EFT Terminal ID is not Set |